-These cover products which are generally an arrangement to buy or sell a standard quantity of a specified asset on a fixed future date at a price agreed today.
+These cover products such as futures and options which are generally an arrangement to buy or sell a standard quantity of a specified asset on a fixed future date at a price agreed today.
 Also considered to be a financial instrument whose value is dependent upon the value of an underlying asset.